openworkflow/openworkflow-release-parent/README.md

     -Darguments="--settings=${PATH_TO_YOUR_SETTINGS_XML_FILE}" \
     --settings=${PATH_TO_YOUR_SETTINGS_XML_FILE}

-This will trigger the `sonatpye-oss-release` profile inside the `camunda-release-parent` pom automatically.
+This will trigger the `sonatpye-oss-release` profile inside the `openworkflow-release-parent` pom automatically.

 Customization
 -------------